The Patent Litigation Law Review: Russia

 Six-month grace period

-Legal protection as utility models cannot be granted for proposals concerning solely the outward appearance of manufactured articles and intending to satisfy aesthetic requirements, or layout designs (topographies) of integrated circuits.
+Legal protection as utility models cannot be granted for proposals that solely concern the outward appearance of manufactured articles and that intend to satisfy aesthetic requirements, or for layout designs (topographies) of integrated circuits.10

-An industrial design is deemed to be new if the aggregate of its significant features reflected on images of the article's appearance is not known12 from information generally available in the world before the priority date of the industrial design application.
+An industrial design is deemed to be new if the aggregate of its significant features reflected on images of the article's appearance is not known from information generally available in the world before the priority date of the industrial design application.12

 When determining the novelty of an industrial design, all pending priority applications for industrial designs filed in Russia by other persons that are ultimately granted will also be treated as prior art.
 If prior art is pending in Russia, it will not be cited against the other application, and the owner of the prior art will be required to file a subsequent revocation action in the Patent Chamber.